Top 10 Cloud Security Software

 2023.
 Cloud security startup Wiz raises $300M

-Wiz, which claims that it’s the world’s largest cybersecurity unicorn, has raised $300 million in a Series D round.
-Wiz is a cloud security platform that, like other similar platforms, assesses the risk factors of infrastructure hosted in public cloud services such as AWS, Azure, and Google Cloud to prevent hackers from gaining control of assets and obtaining sensitive customer data.
-To achieve this, the company utilizes a security graph that connects data across different areas that need protection, including the network, identity, secrets, and workloads.
-Unlike the traditional agent-based security model, Wiz uses an agentless, API-centered approach to seamlessly scan cloud workloads, leading to a more efficient and faster solution for identifying and resolving security issues.
-The Wiz security graph is at the core of the product and replaces contextless alerts, helping to find security holes and issues much more effectively than other solutions.
+Wiz, recognized as the world's largest cybersecurity unicorn, has successfully raised $300 million in a Series D funding round.
+Wiz operates as a cloud security platform, similar to other platforms in the field, by assessing risk factors associated with infrastructure hosted on public cloud services like AWS, Azure, and Google Cloud.
+The primary goal is to prevent hackers from compromising assets and accessing sensitive customer data.
+Wiz utilizes a security graph that interconnects various data points across critical areas requiring protection, including network, identity, secrets, and workloads.
+Setting itself apart from the traditional agent-based security model, Wiz adopts an agentless, API-centered approach, enabling seamless scanning of cloud workloads.
+This approach delivers a more efficient and prompt solution for identifying and resolving security issues.
+The Wiz security graph lies at the heart of the product, replacing contextless alerts and significantly enhancing the effectiveness of discovering security vulnerabilities and concerns compared to alternative solutions.

 2023.
 Cisco to acquire Multicloud Security startup Valtix

-Configuring security across multiple cloud infrastructure vendors can be a challenging task for many organizations, as very few rely on a single vendor.
-Over the weekend, Cisco revealed its intention to acquire Valtix, a startup that helps companies secure their environments across multiple clouds.
-Cisco's prior investment in the company suggests that it has had a close look at both the product and the company personnel.
-Since 2020, Cisco has been a strategic investor in Valtix and supports the company's mission to simplify network security and safeguard workloads, irrespective of the cloud they are created or consumed in.
+Configuring security measures across various cloud infrastructure vendors can pose challenges for organizations, especially when they rely on multiple vendors.
+Cisco recently announced its plans to acquire Valtix, a startup that specializes in assisting companies in securing their environments across multiple clouds.
+Cisco's previous investment in Valtix indicates its thorough evaluation of both the product and the company's personnel.
+Since 2020, Cisco has been a strategic investor in Valtix, aligning with the company's mission to simplify network security and protect workloads, regardless of the cloud environment in which they are created or utilized.

 2022.
 Microsoft launches new security services aimed at protecting code in the cloud

-Microsoft has announced Defender Cloud Security Posture Management and Defender for DevOps, two new offerings within the company’s Defender for Cloud service (previously Azure Defender) aimed at managing software development and runtime security across multicloud, multiple-pipeline environments.
-Currently available in public preview, they work with GitHub and Azure DevOps to start, with additional product integrations to come down the line.
-Defender CSPM leverages AI algorithms to perform contextual risk analyses of software dev environments.
-Resulting recommendations and insights are piped into source code management platforms like GitHub and Azure DevOps to drive remediation efforts; alternatively, users can create workflows connected to security recommendations to trigger automated remediation.
+Microsoft has recently introduced two new additions to its Defender for Cloud service, namely, Defender Cloud Security Posture Management (CSPM) and Defender for DevOps.
+These offerings are designed to address the challenges of managing software development and ensuring runtime security in complex multicloud and multi-pipeline environments.
+Currently, these offerings are available for public preview and are compatible with GitHub and Azure DevOps.
+Further integrations with additional products are expected in the future.
+Defender CSPM utilizes advanced AI algorithms to conduct comprehensive risk assessments of software development environments.
+The resulting insights and recommendations are seamlessly integrated into source code management platforms such as GitHub and Azure DevOps, enabling effective remediation actions.
+Alternatively, users can create automated workflows connected to security recommendations to trigger automated remediation processes.

 2021.
 Public cloud security startup Laminar emerges from stealth with $37M